nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Steps:
 1. The `Taa` instance reads in a user input and calls `AddClassCommand.execute(classList:ClassList, ui:Ui, storage:Storage)`.
-4. A new `ClassObject` object is created and the `ClassList.addClass(classObject:ClassObject)` method is invoked to add the `ClassObject` object into the list of classes.
+2. A new `TeachingClass` object is created and the `ClassList.addClass(teachingClass:TeachingClass)` method is invoked to add the `TeachingClass` object into the list of classes.
-5. Lastly, a message indicating that the class has been added will be printed out.
+3. Lastly, a message indicating that the class has been added will be printed out.

 <br>